Our Yoga Teachers

 Lucy joined the Ribble Valley Yoga studio in September 2021.
 She has a Foundation Course qualification from the British Wheel of Yoga, a 300 hour teacher training diploma from The Feel Now School of Yoga accredited by Independent Yoga Network and a Pre and Post Natal teaching diploma from Poppy Perinatal Yoga.

 Lucy regularly attends CPD courses and has been teaching for 8 years.

 “My classes explore a gentle way to unite mind and body through the breath.
 Traditional asanas are explored in a functional way and vinyasa sequences are combined with somatic movement enquiry.
 The foundations of each class are firmly grounded in the traditions of yoga.

-Tuesday evening’s class creates an opportunity to build strength and develop more flexibility by working sensitively but deeply.
-Thursday morning’s class is a therapeutic class, offering a chance to ease long held pain and tension.
-Joint mobility and spinal health are at the heart of each class.”
+Tuesday evening’s class creates an opportunity to build strength and develop more flexibility by working sensitively but deeply.”